S

 Budget Reality Check

 Email marketing pricing is deliberately confusing.
 Most tools advertise a low starting price, then the cost scales steeply as your list grows.
-Here is what the major platforms actually cost at common subscriber counts, based on their published pricing as of early 2026.
+Here is what the major platforms actually cost at common subscriber counts, verified against their pricing pages in March 2026.

 Deliverability Matters More Than Features